Public Works FAQ

 Why is my water bill so high?

 Your bill is made up of a base charge and a consumption charge.
 Your base service charge is based on your meter size.
 Most residences have a 1” meter, but there are some with ¾” & 1 ½” meters.
 When the house was under construction, the builder requested a meter size based on the house’s needs.
+Larger meters have the ability to place a greater demand on the water system, so that's why their base rates are higher.

 The consumption rates for water & sewer are on a graduated scale.
 They are similar to our neighboring cities.
 You can see the comparisons here.
 Page 15 of the presentation is the beginning of the rate comparison graphs